matsuand/docs.docker.jp/storage/index.md

   volume prune`.

 {% comment %}
+  When you mount a volume, it may be **named** or **anonymous**.
+Anonymous volumes are not given an explicit name when they are first mounted into a container, so Docker gives them a random name that is guaranteed to be unique within a given Docker host.
+Besides the name, named and anonymous volumes behave in the same ways.
 {% endcomment %}
   When you mount a volume, it may be **named** or **anonymous**.
 Anonymous volumes are not given an explicit name when they are first mounted into a